RESOLUTIONS OF THE 49TH ANC NATIONAL CONFERENCE - BLOEMFONTEIN DECEMBER 1994

 (iii) that the distribution of powers, functions and administrations at each tier be democratically determined.

 Recognising that the first non-racial municipal elections to be held by mid-October 1995 are a continuation of the liberation struggle led by the ANC alliance;

 Resolves to instruct the incoming NEC to give effect to the ANC's election programme of action and structures (of government and the ANC).
 This must include calling a national strategy workshop by February 1995.

 ON LOCAL SOCIO-ECONOMIC TRANSFORMATION

 Recognising that local government is the arms and legs of our RDP;

-(i) all local governments establish RDP offices and RDP standing committees
+(i) all local governments establish RDP offices and RDP standing committees in their councils;

 (ii) the integrated campaign for socio-economic transformation to be launched by government early in February be wholeheartedly supported.